 From Piazza Venezia, visit the Campidoglio square, designed by Michelangelo, who “recycled” the roman temple of Jupiter.
 Visit Santa maria in Aracoeli, then take the Altare della Patria elevator for a wonderful view on Rome.

 Go to Via dei Fori Imperiali (passing close to the Carcere Mamertino, St Peter’s jail), then enter the archaeological area of Fori Imperiali (ticket needed, which includes also the entrance to the Colosseum) and visit the Colosseum, the Roman Forum and the Forum and the delightful Orti Farnesiani (renaissance garden build in the XVI century over the remains of the Emperors palaces).

 At night, have a walk in Trastevere and find a nice restaurant there.
-My favorites: ristorante Paris (100 meters from Santa Maria in trastevere and ristorante Roma Sparita, for the best tagliolini cacio e pepe ever!
+My favorite: ristorante Roma Sparita, close to Santa Cecilia, for the best tagliolini cacio e pepe ever!

 Rome in 5 days – day two: St Peters and the Vatican + climbing up the dome

 Allocate nearly a full day for all this sites.
 A Vatican Museums and Sistine Chapel Guided Tour could be a good idea, to get the most out of your visit.
 Note that you can’t visit St Peter during Sunday morning (there’s the papal audience!).
 Do reserve your Vatican museum tickets, to avoid spending hours in queues.

 Don’t miss climbing up St Peter’s dome!.

 At night have a drink in one of Campo de’ Fiori wineries.
 This is also a good place for your dinner.
 Suggested restaurant: Ditirambo, 50 meters from Campo dei Fiori square or Ar Galletto to enjoy eating outside in beautiful piazza Farnese.

 Rome in 5 days – day three: the Jewish Ghetto, Trastevere and palatino

 Start in Campo de Fiori (nice market on week days) and walk to Largo Argentina.
 There you can enter the old Jewish ghetto and discover this off of the beaten track Roman neighborhood.

 Have also a look at Portico di Ottavia and at Teatro di Marcello.
 Cross the Tiber river at Isola Tiberina and enter into Trastevere, heading toward Santa Maria in Trastevere Church.